 Water quality in the Outer Camp is of better quality than that of either the East Camp or West Camp bedrock systems.
 This is most likely a combination of different geology and equilibrium being reached as a result of the workings in this area being flooded for a longer period of time.

 Figure 4-5.
-Selected water chemistry for Orphan Boy Mine.
+Iron and manganese concentrations for the Orphan Boy Mine.